Want to know the best way to tell if your steak has gone bad and if it’s safe to eat?

 The sell by date lets stores know how long they can keep it on their shelves for customers so they can safely cook or freeze.

-When properly stored and frozen, steak can stay good in the freezer from 4-12 months.
-It’s still best to check once it’s thawed though!
+When properly stored and frozen, steak can stay good in the freezer for 4 to 12 months.
+It’s still best to examine it once it’s thawed though!

 Supplies You’ll Need to Tell If Steak Is Bad?